DPIIT should stop meeting foreign e-commerce reps when they come via apex chambers: CAIT

-New Delhi, March 21 (IANS) Demanding the issuance of a revision plugging all the loopholes in the press note 2 of the FDI policy, the Confederation of All India Traders (CAIT) on Sunday announced that trade associations across the country will undertake an ‘e-mail Satyagraha urging Union Commerce Minister Piyush Goyal to accept the long pending demands of CAIT and to immediately plug all the loopholes.
+New Delhi: Demanding the issuance of a revision plugging all the loopholes in the press note 2 of the FDI policy, the Confederation of All India Traders (CAIT) on Sunday announced that trade associations across the country will undertake an 'e-mail Satyagraha urging Union Commerce Minister Piyush Goyal to accept the long pending demands of CAIT and to immediately plug all the loopholes.

 The CAIT also announced that more than 40,000 small and big trade associations across the country will observe March 25 as 'e-commerce Democracy Day' and on March 28, traders all over the country will burn effigies of Amazon and Flipkart as part of 'Holika Dahan' at more than 1,000 places across the country to register their resentment against the foreign funded e-commerce companies controlling, monopolising and dominating the e-commerce space through subterfuge entities like Cloudtail.